 Meditation is a powerful tool to align ourselves with our environment get in touch with our inner self.
 It is when we take time to slow down and be quiet that we sometimes realize how busy our minds have been.
 In this dark season, it is easy to get in a routine of looking for light through electronic devices.
 Our minds are racing and processing quickly without purpose or satiation.
 Have you ever been watching a television program and reached for your phone or tablet during a commercial break – or even during the program?
 A recent NPR story covered the phenomenon of how inspiration and creativity frequently occurs during states of relative boredom and the impact of our tendencies to use electronic devices when feeling bored.
 (Click here for the full article.)
 While we would not necessarily call meditation and journaling boring, it is worth noting that without a quiet mind, our capacity for creativity is limited.

 In Traditional Chinese Medicine, the winter season is associated with the element of water and influences the health of the kidneys, bladder, adrenal glands, bones (including bone marrow), hair and teeth.
 The kidneys are said to be the source of energy and the essence of our body (Qi).
 When our bodies are experiencing change or under stress, we rely on the kidney’s reserve of energy to help us heal, prevent illness and age gracefully.
 Our energy can be easily depleted in the winter, when we have less access to sunlight and fresh air as well as eating rich and unhealthy foods and possibly experiencing additional feelings of stress, anxiety or depression due to the holidays.
-To keep our bodies healthy this season, we must nurture and nourish our kidneys.
+If you know that the holiday season can trigger a mental health flare up, you might want to consider using supplements such as kratom to boost your mood.
+For more information about the potential immune system enhancing properties of kratom, head to the golden monk website.
+Above all, to keep our bodies healthy this season, we must make an effort to nurture and nourish our kidneys.

 What We Can Do: